Geoffxp/starter-thinkfulbnb/README.md

 #### Responsive images

-- Write CSS for all images so that the images will match whatever container width they are placed within, and changing the container sizes will update the image sizes appropriately.
+- All images match whatever container width they are placed within, and changing the container sizes will update the image sizes appropriately.

 #### Media query: Desktop view

-Now that your mobile design is looking good, you will need to adapt the design for the desktop view.

-- In `style.css`, create a media query for screens that are wider than `480px`.

-Within the media query, write CSS to create the following designs for desktop:

-- The logo and the navigation menu links should be spaced apart from each other, like this:
+The logo and the navigation menu links should be spaced apart from each other, like this:

 ![Navigation desktop](./images/navigation-desktop.png)